7. Singular Value Decomposition (SVD)¶

 \({V_k}^{T}=\tilde{\epsilon_k}\) (the \(k\)th principal component)

-Because there are alternative algorithms for computing \(P\) and \(U\) for given a data matrix \(X\), depending on algorithms used, we might have sign differences or different orders between eigenvectors.
+Because there are alternative algorithms for computing \(P\) and \(U\) for given a data matrix \(X\), depending on algorithms used, we might have sign differences or different orders of eigenvectors.

 We can resolve such ambiguities about \(U\) and \(P\) by